grzegorznowak/ansible-nvm-node/README.md

 Simply replace `nvm_node_version` with whatever version you want to be using globally and rerun the playbook

+## Installing global packages

+For the best coherency you are strongly encouraged to install global packages using this role too, in which case just edit the `nvm_install_globally` variable, as follows:

+`nvm_install_globally: ['gulp']`

+and that will install global gulp and put a symlink to global $PATH for specific environments to access it (like cron)

 ## Testing

 ### Requirements